Anadea/anadea_blog/content/posts/how-hash-table-works-ruby-examples/index.md

 ---
+ceoTitle: Do You Know How Hash Table Works?
+(Ruby Examples)
 title: Do You Know How Hash Table Works?
 (Ruby Examples)
+breadcrumbs: Do You Know How Hash Table Works?
+(Ruby Examples)
+slug: how-hash-table-works-ruby-examples
+draft: true
-publishDate: '2018-06-19T00:00:00Z'
+publishDate: 2018-06-19T00:00:00Z
-authors: []
+image: Programming.jpg
+og_image: Programming.jpg
 description: Hash table is a data structure that stores data in key-value pairs.
   It is also named as a dictionary or associative array.
 It stores data in a way that enables lookup and insertion in constant O(1) time.
 These properties of a hash make it one of the most useful data structures in a programmer's toolbox.
   The main question is where does this speed come from and how does it work?
-image: Programming.jpg
-og_image: Programming.jpg
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors: []
 categories:
   - development
   - ruby-on-rails
+industries: []
 ---
 ## What is hash table?